Drifta Dot 6 Soft Top

 The two-metre-long drawbar made reversing a breeze, thankfully, as reversing off the Dirk Hartog Island barge is a good test for one’s reversing proficiency.

 In camp this top of the line model was feature filled.
 The roof top style tent is cavernous.
+It’s made by Hannibal Safari Equipment in Australia from Australian canvas.
 With plenty of shaded windows, an additional skin to keep the sun and rain off, a comfy mattress and inbuilt lights and USB charge points it’s a great space for both sleeping and lazing.
 Whilst we were slow to erect and pack away the tent the first time, we quickly had it dialled and the rugged YKK zippers of the final cover and protective cover over the aluminium ladder to prevent it from rubbing through the main cover when stored were thoughtful details.

 In foul weather the entire outdoor area can be walled in and clever connectors and even canvas gutters are included to cover almost every eventuality.